What is the Parabolic SAR?

 As can be seen, the dots are plotted amongst the candlesticks.
 The dots which are above are usually a signal that of bearish intent.
 Whereas the dots which are usually below are a sign of bullish intent.
 These intentions are based on the flow in which the markets have been trading leading up to that point.
 Previously stated, although different the fact that J.Welles Wilder Jr. also created the RSI, and the similarities in them are apparent, in identifying the specific areas where either more buyers or sellers exist.

 A change from bullish to bearish or vice versa usually takes place when the dots switch from being either above or below the chart patterns.
 The wider the distance between the dots, the wider the trends they are tracking.
 The closer they are aligned to one another, the more uncertainty we see taking place.

 How to set the Parabolic SAR indicator?

-The values you see below are known as the “acceleration factors” and the parameters are there to track to highest high or lowest low of a previous up or down trend which are known as the “extreme points”.
+The values you see below are known as the “acceleration factors” and the parameters are there to track to the highest high or lowest low of a previous up or downtrend which is known as the “extreme points”.

 How can you use Parabolic SAR to buy/sell?

 In order to buy or sell using the Parabolic SAR you need to firstly identify the areas where the buyers and or sellers usually look to enter.
 As detailed above the bullish and bearish intents are determined by the positioning of the dots, above or below.

 From the arrows on the chart, you can see which show the intent type.
 Generally, a trader who sees the dots just starting off at either side may look at that as a chance to buy or sell, as they believe the trend would have only just started.